 As part of our quarterly review, we evaluated, under the supervision and with the participation of the Company's management, including our Principal Executive Officer and Principal Financial and Accounting Officer, the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the quarterly period covered by this report.
 Based upon that evaluation, the Principal Executive Officer and the Principal Financial and Accounting Officer concluded that our disclosure controls and procedures, as of the end of the quarterly period covered by this report, were effective to ensure that information required to be disclosed by the Company in reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms.
-During the fiscal quarter ended June 30, 2005, there were not any changes in the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the fiscal quarter ended September 30, 2005, the Company announced a plan to evaluate its strategic alternatives.
+In conjunction with this plan, the Company employed only ten employees.
+This reduction in the size of the Company's workforce, particularly in the accounting department, has resulted in limitations on the Company's ability to provide adequate segregation of duties and employ other common internal control practices.
+We believe that our inability to provide adequate segregation of duties and employ of the Company's accounting transactions since the Company announced its plan to evaluate its strategic alternatives, would be considered a significant deficiency in internal control over financial reporting.